Ways to Complete the Census

 For the first time in history, you can complete the census online.
 To complete the survey digitally, go to the website listed on the census information you receive in mail, answer the questions and hit submit.

-You can also call the toll-free number on the notification mailed to each household in March 2020 and respond by phone.
+You can call the toll-free number 1-844-330-2020 and respond by phone.
 A census representative will ask you the survey questions and enter your information into the database.

 If you need assistance in a language other than English, please call one of the numbers below.